 I was delighted to be asked to give a Public Program Session, incorporating a talk and Q&A session on Putting Your Best Virtual Foot Forward at the virtual AAAS (American Association for the Advancement of Science) Annual Meeting on February 9th 2021.
 This included giving advice on science writing for websites, blogs and social media, as well as demonstrating useful kit and software for presenting online, such as the tripod in the photo below.

-In 2019 and 2020, I gave a presentation about science writing and broadcasting as part of my duties as a Guest Lecturer on a Science Writing and Communication Module for physics students at King’s College London.
+Since 2019, I have given a presentation about science writing and broadcasting as part of my duties as a Guest Educator on the Science Communications Module for fourth year MSci and MSc physics students at King’s College London.

 Previously, I gave the talk From Thermoluminescence to Time Travel—Life as a Science Writer and Broadcaster for physics students and researchers at Rhodes University in South Africa in May 2011.
 I delivered the talk via video link, and enjoyed answering questions from the audience in the webcam Q and A session afterwards.
 Also using a video link, I gave a short talk entitled A Crash Course in Science Writing in February 2014 for physics students at Imperial College London.